zestsoftware/zest.releaser/zest/releaser/README.txt

 - collective.dist (when using python2.4, depending on your
   ``~/.pypirc`` file)

+- setuptools_subversion (Setuptools plugin for finding files under Subversion version control.)
+You probably need this when you upgrade to the recent subversion 1.7.
+If you suddenly start missing files in the sdists you upload to PyPI you definitely need it.
+  Alternatively: set up a proper MANIFEST.in as that method works with any version control system.

 The setuptools plugins are mostly so you do not miss files in the generated sdist that is uploaded to pypi.